 Deciding whether or not to freeze your eggs is a big decision.
 Many women are unsure of the process, if egg freezing is right for them, and what to expect.
-To help alleviate some of these unknowns, Dr. Lauren Roth of SGF’s Rockville, MD, Frederick, MD and Harrisburg, PA offices answers the most commonly asked questions from women just like you who are researching this opportunity.
+To help alleviate some of these unknowns, Dr. Lauren Roth of SGF’s Frederick, MD, Rockville, MD, and Silver Spring, MD offices answers the most commonly asked questions from women just like you who are researching this opportunity.

 How many eggs do I have?